TheBlueAce/Packet-Sniffer/README.md

 Packet Sniffer that can be run in terminal easily.

 ### To start the program, run the main.py file.
+Menu.py in progress.

  You can edit some of the variables as you like.

-**count (int)**: Set to 0 to capture as long as you don't stop the program, otherwise set to how many packets you want to sniff
+**count (int)**: Set to 0 to capture as long as you don't stop the program, otherwise set to how many packets you want to sniff<br>
+**duration (int)**: Set to 0 for infinite runtime, otherwise set to how long you want the sniffer to sniff for

+*Side Note*: If you have conditions for both count and duration, whichever condition is met first ends the sniffer.

 **packet_logging (bool)**: Set to False if you do not want to log the packets captured in a file, otherwise if True it will create a "pcap_file.txt" file and log everything in there.